BodneyC/JuliaSet/README.md

     mpirun [-np [0-9]] [-machinefile ./path/to/machine-file] ./bin/fracFun_CM

-`fracfun_MS` is the cyclically mapped version of the parallelised versions:
+`fracfun_MS` is the client/server version of the parallelised versions:

     mpirun [-np [0-9]] [-machinefile ./path/to/machine-file] ./bin/fracFun_MS